 Now, with his own business, Warner says he wishes it were larger so he “could hire at least 10” former Toys ‘R’ Us employees.
 But, like many of them, the sudden job loss and lack of severance pay hit Warner hard, too.
 He still has car insurance bills, young children, and a $2,000 mortgage to care of.
 “It’s still a struggle for me, too,” Warner says.

 He tried to find another gig to help keep his finances afloat as he planned for his store’s opening — but had no luck.
-His wife of 27 years, who works a registered nurse, picked up extra shifts.
+His wife of 27 years, who works as a registered nurse, picked up extra shifts.
 To save on costs, he enlisted his family — including his kids and two nephews — to help repaint and retile the store.
-He drove to trade shows in New Jersey and New York to buy hundreds of toys, and plans to hit another one in Las Vegas in the coming months.
+He drove to trade shows in New Jersey and New York to buy hundreds of toys and plans to hit another one in Las Vegas in the coming months.

 Even now, with the store open, the money he earns goes directly back into the store.
 “It’s still not easy,” Warner says.
 “I still have bills.”